-People who ask this usually say that it’s a good icebreaker.
+People who ask this think it’s a perfect icebreaker.

-While that’s technically true, I find that it’s usually more because they’re curious (and it gives them a small peek into what your life might be like).
+While it might break the ice, I think they’re just curious.
+It gives them a small peek into what your life might be like.

-If you’re not getting asked about what you do from new people, you’ll definitely be asked about your job from your friends and family.
+If you’re not getting asked about what you do from new people, you’ll definitely get asked from your friends and family.

 While this isn’t the worst thing in the world, it can become a little redundant.

-At the very least, it will encourage you to polish up your conversation skills so that when you’re meeting someone new or hanging with friends – you’ll have other stuff to talk about.
+It should persuade you to polish up on your conversation skills.
+And next time you meet someone new or hang out with friends, you’ll have other things to talk about.

 5 | Making Time for Friends Can be Difficult

-Life really gets going and ‘busy’ becomes the excuse everyone uses.
+Life gets going and ‘busy’ becomes the excuse everyone uses.

 You might not even get married before 30.

-Compared to previous generations, millennials are marrying — if they do choose marriage at all — at a much older age.
+Because compared to previous generations, millennials are marrying at a much older age.
 In 1965, the average marrying age for women was 21, and for men, it was 23.

 Today, the average age for marriage is 29.2 for women and 30.9 for men.

-These days, marriage is seen as an option instead of a necessity.
+These days, marriage is seen as an option rather than a necessity.

-They are exploring their own interests, values, and creating memories in the process.
+These are all wonderful things.
+You need to explore your own interests, values, and create memories in the process.

 7 | You’ll Redefine What Success Means to You

-It’s not about having the highest paying job and the nicest car.
+It’s not about having the highest paying job or the nicest car.

 You’ll start cutting yourself some slack.
-Your happiness will be at the forefront.
+Your happiness will be the most important thing in your life.

 8 | If You Have to Move Home, Have a Plan